 Rom prosecution under Ceausescu

+And then came communism.
+During Ceausescu’s regime, Roma was never recognized as a true ethnic minority.
+Continued to be contemptuously called ţigan (from Atziganoi).
 The dictator subjected them to a brutal policy of forced assimilation, particularly those who still practiced “wandering jobs”, so-called nomazi.
-They were forced to settle, usually on the cities outskirts, near landfills and other unhealthy places.
+They were forced to settle, usually on the city outskirts, near landfills and other unhealthy places.

-As a result of forced insertion in agriculture and industry, Roma gradually lost their traditional crafts, and often even their language, which was replaced by the Romanian as their mother tongue.
+As a result of forced insertion into agriculture and industry, Roma gradually lost their traditional crafts, and often even their language, which was replaced by Romanian as their mother tongue.

-As if that wasn’t enough, in the last years of the Ceausescu’s dictatorship, thousands of Romanian children were infected on purpose by HIV virus.
+As if that wasn’t enough, in the last years of Ceausescu’s dictatorship, thousands of Romanian children were infected on purpose by HIV.

-It was a massive experiment, wanted and paid for by a multinational pharmaceutical company, made on the backs of orphans, that no one would’ve ever cried and, moreover, they were a burden for the system.
+It was a massive experiment, wanted and paid for by a multinational pharmaceutical company, made on the backs of orphans, that no one would’ve ever cried and they were a burden for the system.
 Children aged two to twelve years.

-In 1993, during the sadly famous riot of Hadareni, three Roma were killed, 19 houses burnt and 5 destroyed.
-In the years following, episodes of violence didn’t ceased, fueled by right-wing movements and political indifference of the authorities.
+In 1993, during the sadly famous riot of Hadareni, three Roma were killed, 19 houses were burnt and 5 were destroyed.
+In the years following, episodes of violence didn’t cease, fueled by right-wing movements and the political indifference of the authorities.

 The wall of Baia Mare

-This is demonstrated by Baia Mare story, a city in the north of Romania, in which, in 2011, Catalin Chereches, the mayor, has ordered the construction of a concrete wall three meters high to delimit the city area inhabited by Roma.
+This is demonstrated by Baia Mare’s story, a city in the north of Romania, in which, in 2011, Catalin Chereches, the mayor, ordered the construction of a concrete wall three meters high to delimit the city area inhabited by Roma.

-These shifts often result in further marginalization and poverty, and goes against the government’s policies to combat social exclusion of the Roma and other vulnerable groups.”
+These shifts often result in further marginalization and poverty, and go against the government’s policies to combat social exclusion of the Roma and other vulnerable groups.”